mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto_52esr_only.md

 python releasetasks_graph_gen.py --release-runner-config=../../../release-runner.yml --branch-and-product-config="/home/cltbld/releasetasks/releasetasks/release_configs/${BRANCH_CONFIG}" --common-task-id=$TASK_TASKID_FROM_GRAPH1

 ```
-* **If Plan A happened for pushing to mirrors and graph hasn't expired**, proceed with the below instructions
+* If Plan A from above `Push artifacts to releases directory` and graph hasn't expired, proceed with the below instructions against the original, single graph for esr52.
-* **If Plan B happened for pushing to mirrors**, the second graphh has already been created so it's safe to proceed with the below instructions
+* If Plan B from above `Push artifacts to releases directory` happened, the second graph was already generated.
+Proceed with the below instructions against that second generated graph.

 * Go to the task graph and find taskId of `publish release human decision task`
 * Resolve the "publish release human decision" task: